Our Experts

 Hansen, Randall

-Randall Hansen is Interim Director of the Munk School of Global Affairs & Public Policy.
-He is Full Professor in the Department of Political Science at the University of Toronto and Canada Research Chair in Global Migration.
+Randall Hansen holds a Canada Research Chair in Global Migration and directs the Munk School’s Centre for European, Russian, and Eurasian studies.
+He is Full Professor in the Department of Political Science at the University of Toronto.
 He works on immigration and citizenship, demography and population policy and the effects of war on civilians.
 His published works include Disobeying Hitler: German Resistance after Operation Valkyrie (New York: Oxford University Press, 2014), Sterilized by the State: Eugenics, Race and the Population Scare in 20th Century […]

 University of Toronto